Please how do you repair a chiffon top with a huge iron burn hole on it?

 This is very difficult to repair unless you have some of the same material as the one that has been burned.
 If you did then it is possible to take apart the garment, cut a new piece and sew it back in place.
-Other than this the shirt is ruined and it can't be repaired.

 Does anybody have any suggestions on how to cover up a tiny hole in the chiffon overlay of a dress that I am supposed to be wearing at a wedding next week?
 Please help!